return42/sphkerneldoc/linux_src_doc/drivers/of/base_c.rst

 Search for a property in a device node and valid the requested size.
-Returns the property value on success, -EINVAL if the property does not exist, -ENODATA if property does not have a value, and -EOVERFLOW if the property data isn't large enough.
+Returns the property value on success, -EINVAL if the property does not exist, -ENODATA if property does not have a value, and -EOVERFLOW if the property data is too small or too large.

 .. _`of_property_read_u32_index`: